-- Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to tree shelterbelt, woodland etc.). - Given the identification of protected species within 2km of the scheme extents, Toolbox Talk TTN-139 'Protected Species' will therefore be briefed to all site personnel prior to the works commencing. - The works are not permitted to disturb or destroy any active birds nests.
-If an active birds nest is identified onsite that will be impacted by works, BEAR Scotland's Environmental Team will be contacted. - Site personnel will remain vigilant for protected species and will not approach or touch any animals seen on site.
-Any sightings of protected species will be reported to BEARs Environmental Team.
-Should a protected species be encountered or move within 50m of the active works (including compounds), works will be temporarily halted until the animal(s) move at least 50m away from the construction site, or until BEAR's Environmental Team can provide advice. - The Contractor will employ 'soft start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
-Each time the activity is started up after a period of inactivity, the noise levels will be gradually increased over a period of 30 minutes to permit animals (including birds) to move away from the disturbance. - All equipment stored onsite, if necessary, will be checked at the start of each shift to ensure no animals are present.
+- Site personnel will be made aware of the sensitivity and proximity of Hare Moss LNCS and Brownmoor Heights LNCS. - Given the presence of rosebay willowherb along the verge within the scheme extents, Toolbox Talk TTN-009 Working with Injurious Weeds & Invasive Plants will be briefed to all site personnel prior to the commencement of works. - Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., LNCSs, locations adjacent to tree shelterbelt, woodland etc.) to ensure minimal impact on nocturnal species. - All site workers will have received adequate training relevant to their role prior to working on the site, including specific environmental inductions and 'toolbox talks' as required. - Site personnel will remain vigilant for protected species and will not approach or touch any animals seen on site.
+Any sightings of protected species will be reported to BEAR's Environmental Team.
+Should a protected species be encountered or move within 50m of the active works (including laydown areas), works will be temporarily halted until the animal(s) move at least 50m away from the construction site, or until BEAR's Environmental Team can provide advice.

+- The Contractor will employ 'soft start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
+Each time the activity is started up after a period of inactivity, the noise levels will be gradually increased over a period of 30 minutes to permit animals to move away from the disturbance. - The works are not permitted to disturb or destroy any active birds nests.
+If an active birds nest is identified onsite that will be impacted by works, the Environmental Team will be contacted. - All equipment stored onsite, if necessary, will be checked at the start of each workday to ensure mammal species are not present.
 Any storage containers/plant within the compound will also be secured overnight to prevent exploration by mammal species.
 Any areas where an animal could become trapped (e.g., storage containers) will also be covered at the end of each working day. - People, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground (as much as is reasonably practicable).
-If during works unforeseen access to the surrounding environment is required, works will cease in this area and BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects. - BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: - o unforeseen site clearance is required, - o unplanned works must be undertaken out with the carriageway boundary, - there is any deviation from the agreed plan, programme and/or method of working, - o nesting birds are found onsite. - BEAR Scotland's Control Room will be contacted if there is a pollution incident.
+If during works unforeseen access to the surrounding environment is required, works will cease in this area and BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects. - BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: - unforeseen site clearance is required, - unplanned works must be undertaken out with the carriageway boundary, - there is any deviation from the agreed plan, programme and/or method of working, - nesting birds are found onsite, - BEAR Scotland's Control Room will be contacted if there is a pollution incident.